 People on the front lines of IBM i security see what works and what doesn’t—and can provide timely suggestions to aid course correction.
 Instead of employees fearing displacement, businesses can redeploy staff to tasks that contribute more to the bottom line.

-To help provide a voice to the staff responsible for security on Power Systems servers, this list offers five things that you wouldn’t typically hear from the mouths of administrators, but should:
+To help provide a voice to the staff responsible for security on Power Systems servers, this list below offers five things that you wouldn’t typically hear from the mouths of administrators, but should.

 1. The default security configuration of IBM i makes it highly vulnerable.

 Anyone who has worked on the IBM i platform for even a short amount of time knows the server’s reputation for unparalleled security.
 While every IBM Power Systems server comes with integrated security controls, organizations must begin by acknowledging that the majority of those controls are not pre-configured.

 When a user profile is created, for example, it is assigned a password that matches the profile name.
 Although easy to resolve, the State of IBM i Security Study found that nearly ten percent of profiles retain this default configuration, making it painfully easy for someone to gain anonymous access to the server.

 Instead of assuming that IBM or third-party software vendors have secured everything on behalf of the server’s owner, assume that they have not.
 Start by auditing your server to get a clear view of where you stand.

 Powertech offers a no-charge Security Scan that determines configuration weaknesses and identifies mitigation priorities.
 If your server is already secured, this process will provide useful documentation of that state.

 This does not suggest that the Power Systems server and IBM i operating system are not securable.
 Quite the contrary; this is one of the most securable environments on the planet!

 However, simply plugging it into the power grid of your data center does not magically establish the role of the server or what applications are running on it.
 This sounds obvious, but Powertech has performed many assessments that expose users who could perform some type of inappropriate task.